Baby bank accounts

 Are there any government regulations or taxes on baby bank accounts?

-One of the key regulations that surrounds children's savings accounts is who should declare tax on the interest earned.
-This essentially depends on who owns and uses funds in the account.
+Regarding who is responsible for paying tax on the interest earned, this essentially depends on who owns and uses money in the account.

 Frequently Asked Questions